Merry Christmas Jam Recipe so that you can surprise your loved ones this season with your homemade food gift.

 - Close the jar with the lids tight and turn it quickly upside down when it's still hot.
 This will create a suitable vacuum and your jam won't get moldy.
 Leave the jam like that for about 24 hours.

-- Label your jam with jam name and date.
+- Label your jam with the jam name and date.
 Store in a cool and dry place.
 Keep in the fridge once opened.

 Notes

-- Use regular granule sugar or to pep up things brown sugar.
+- Use regular granule sugar or, to pep up things, brown sugar.
 Do not reduce the amount of sugar!
-This would ruin the jam and it will turn bad within weeks.
+This would ruin the jam, and it will turn bad within weeks.
 The sugar preserves the fruits.

 - Always use clean sterilizer jar and lids.